It’s not easy finding time to exercise these days.

-This something you should consider anytime you buy any type of fitness equipment you have to sit or stand on.
-You have to know that you can safely use this product, first and foremost.
+This something you should consider anytime you buy any type of fitness equipment you have to sit or stand on because you have to know that you can safely use the product, first and foremost.

 I only weigh about 200 lb (“only”, ha!), but I look for at least a 300 lb weight limit on any equipment I purchase.

 Something else worth considering is the weight of the treadmill (assembled weight) itself.